-- Spermatogonium first develops from the germinal epithelial lining of the seminiferous tubules which is diploid stem-cell having totipotency i.e. self-renewing capacity.
+- First, a spermatogonium develops from the germinal epithelial lining of the seminiferous tubules that are diploid stem-cell having totipotency, i.e. self-renewing capacity.

-- Spermatogonium then undergoes mitosis cell division and differentiates into primary spermatocytes is the process refers to “Spermatocytogenesis”.
+- Spermatogonium then undergoes mitosis cell division and differentiates into the primary spermatocytes through a process called spermatocytogenesis.

 - Then primary spermatocytes undergo meiosis cell division-1 and form two secondary spermatocytes.

-- Secondary spermatocytes further undergo meiosis cell division-2 and form two spermatids which connect to the border of testis lumen through the cytoplasmic bridges.
+- Secondary spermatocytes further undergo meiosis cell division-2 and form two spermatids that connect to the border of testis lumen through the cytoplasmic bridges.

-- Spermatids are round, unflagellated cells which undergo maturation and form motile, haploid spermatozoa or sperms.
-And, the process of formation of sperms forms spermatids refers to “Spermiogenesis”.
+- Spermatids are round, unflagellated cells that undergo maturation and form motile, haploid spermatozoa or sperms.
+Here, the process of formation of sperms forms spermatids is called spermiogenesis.

 Oogenesis: It involves the following steps:

-- Oogonium first develops from the germinal epithelium overlying the ovary which is diploid stem-cell also having a self-renewing capacity.
+- First, oogonium develops from the germinal epithelium overlying the ovary that is a diploid stem-cell also having the self-renewing capacity.

-- Oogonium then undergoes mitosis cell division and differentiates into primary oocytes.
+- Oogonium then undergoes mitosis cell division and differentiates into the primary oocytes.

-- Secondary oocytes further undergo meiosis cell division-2 which arrest at metaphase stage forms ootid.
+- Secondary oocytes further undergo meiosis cell division-2, which arrest at metaphase stage and later form ootids.

-There are some facts that we must know about both the processes, which may arise many questions.
-So, there are some points that we should remember to know more about spermatogenesis and oogenesis.
+There are some facts that we must know about both the processes.
+So, let us discuss a few points that we should remember to know more about spermatogenesis and oogenesis.